GustavoDlk/Gustavodk20/README.md

 I am an ambitious problem solver who always wants to do as great as possible, whether professionally or personally.
 I am easygoing, knowing how to work and interact with people of all levels.
 I can take responsibility for my work.
 I always look forward, to searching for knowledge and working towards making a good impact on the future.

 - 🔭 I’m currently working on and around Linux.
-- 👨‍💻 My favorite programming language is Java.
-- 🌱 Always in search of knowledge.
+- 👨‍💻 Always in search of knowledge.
 - 📫 How to reach me: gustavodeluka@gmail.com

 <div>